 The climate and energy policy of the European Union is based on three crucial pillars:

-- energy security: security of supply has the highest priority, whereas in this context sufficient diversification is also required
+- energy security: security of supply has the highest priority, with attention being paid to sufficient diversification

-- competitiveness: importance of energy prices and costs, further development of the internal energy market
+- competitiveness: importance of energy prices and cost-efficiency, as well as completing the internal energy market

-- sustainability: an integrated climate and energy policy contributes to achieving the climate objectives, in line with the efforts of the EU at the global level with a view to reaching a new comprehensive climate agreement.
+- sustainability: an integrated climate and energy policy contributes to achieving the climate objectives contained in the Paris agreement and is in line with the efforts of the EU at the global level to reach a new comprehensive climate agreement.

 Objectives for Belgium